shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-publisher-ad-quality-rules.md

 - Example 2: If both the California Region and Chicago, IL Metro Code are selected, then NO users will be targeted since the Chicago metro code does not overlap with California.

 > [!NOTE]
 > When geographic targeting by IP address, you should expect some degree of inaccuracy; though targeting by country is highly accurate, the more specific the targeting, the more imprecise the results.
 This is especially true when targeting cities, metro codes, and zip codes.
-Xandr uses the IP lookup service provided by [Digital Envoy](https://www.digitalelement.com/geolocation/).
+Microsoft Advertising uses the IP lookup service provided by [Digital Envoy](https://www.digitalelement.com/geolocation/).
 For more information, [contact Digital Envoy directly](http://www.digitalelement.com/contact-us/).

 #### Country